 Dominic began his career at Peat, Marwick & Mitchell (now KPMG), where he earned his CPA designation.
 Dominic holds a Bachelor of Science degree in commerce, with a major in accounting, from Rider University.
 He has held several FINRA securities licenses, including Series 24, Series 7 and Series 63.
-Dominic currently serves as an independent director and investment committee chair of APD Corporation, and is involved in several not-for-profit boards and charitable endeavors.
+Dominic has served as an independent director and investment committee chair of APD Corporation, and has had leadership board roles with several not-for-profit boards and charitable endeavors.

 Prior to joining CT, Carter served in various development, financing, and leasing roles for several prominent national and regional development organizations, including The Koll Company, Nexus Development, Brighton Homes and Arnel & Affiliates.
 Carter also founded Ewing Development Company, his personal real estate investment vehicle since 1986, and has served as managing partner of several entrepreneurial Southern California investment ventures, including Howser Ewing Companies and its predecessor, Peninsula Retail Development.